Prevention and treatment options for a torn disc

 While the body endures this stress, the discs begin to lose water content and flexibility, causing them to provide less support to the vertebrae (the bony structures in the neck and back).
-These degenerative changes can leave a disc susceptible to developing a tear or other degenerative disc disease.
+These degenerative changes can leave a disc susceptible to developing a tear or another degenerative disc disease.

-How to prevent a disc tear
+How to prevent a torn disc

 While no one can avoid aging, there are certain things a person can do to promote a healthy spine and avoid painful symptoms of a torn disc.
 Those who are concerned about disc health should try the following lifestyle changes: